Southeast England England, UK Travel Guide

 Preserves the remains of a Roman villa having striking mosaic floors and interactive exhibits, presenting a window into Roman life.

 Several small independent galleries exist in towns like Cowes, Yarmouth, and Ventnor, demonstrating the work of local artists.
-Quay Arts in Newport serves as a significant arts center.
+Quay Arts in Newport serves as an important arts complex.

 Medina Theatre (Newport) hosts live music and theater.
 Shanklin Theatre has a varied program.
 Quay Arts regularly hosts performances and exhibitions.